nickp60/riboSeed/README.md

 ```

-## 2: Seeded Assebly
+## 2: Seeded Assembly
 * `riboSeed.py` is used to map reads to the extracted regions in an iterative manner, assembling the extracted reads into long reads, and then running `SPAdes` assembly to hopefully resolve the contig junctions.
 RiboSeed2 differs from the legacy version of riboSeed as riboSeed maps to all the regions at once, which minimizes the complications asscociated with multiple mappings.
-Instead of mapping to all the regions individually, it concatenates them into a faux genome with 10kb spacers of N's in between.
+Instead of mapping to all the regions individually, it concatenates them into a faux genome with 5kb spacers of N's in between.
 Because of this, it has the added benefit of running much faster.

 #### Output